neyer/lazyopt/README.md

     --module_name.sub_module.var-name value-here

-and apply `value-here` to the variable `var_name` in the module `module_name.sub-module`. if no such variable exists, you'll get a nice `ConfigurationError` to let you know.  note that `lazyopt` converts dashes to underscores for you.
+and apply `value-here` to the variable `var_name` in the module `module_name.sub-module`. if no such variable exists, you'll get a nice `ConfigurationError` to let you know.  note that `lazyopt` converts dashes to underscores for you. if it can't find a name, lazyopt will try to capitalize it for you.

 if you do not specify `module_name` , `lazyopt` will '`value-here` to `var_name` in the module you use to call `apply_all`. most of the time this will be the main script you execute.